Stanford Research Development Office

 How are Propel Grant applications evaluated?

-All applications receive a programmatic review by RDO staff for compliance and programmatic fit.
+All applications undergo a programmatic review by RDO staff for fit and compliance.

 In addition, Large Propel Grant applications may undergo peer review to assess the application, focusing on the significance, feasibility, and overall potential for funding success of the proposed research.